J. J. Watt: 2011

 In the 2011 season, Watt started all 16 games.
-In the season opener against the Indianapolis Colts, he had five tackles and a fumble recovery in his NFL debut.
+During the season opener against the Indianapolis Colts, he had five tackles and a fumble recovery in his NFL debut.
 On November 27, against the Jacksonville Jaguars, Watt had his first multi-sack game with 2.0 in the 20–13 victory.
 Watt finished his rookie year with 48 solo tackles, eight assisted tackles, and 5.5 sacks.
 The Texans qualified for the playoffs for the first time in franchise history.

 In the playoffs, Watt recorded 11 solo tackles, three assisted tackles, an interception returned for a touchdown, one pass defended, and 3.5 sacks in two games against the Cincinnati Bengals in the Wild Card Round and the Baltimore Ravens in the Divisional Round.
 Watt was named to the PFWA All-Rookie Team and the USA Today All-Joe Team, and was named Texans Team Rookie of the Year.

 2012

 In 2012, Watt is considered to have had one of the best seasons for a defensive player in NFL history.
 He finished the season with 69 solo tackles, 12 assisted tackles, 20.5 sacks, 16 passes defended, four forced fumbles, and two fumble recoveries.
 He earned AFC Defensive Player of the Week for his Week 2 game against the Jacksonville Jaguars.
 He was named the AFC Defensive Player of the Month in both September and December.
 On November 22, 2012, in a game against the Detroit Lions, Watt recorded three sacks, to give him a total of 14.5, breaking the Texans' record for sacks in a season, which was previously held by Mario Williams.
 On December 16, against the Indianapolis Colts, Watt recorded three sacks and ten total tackles in a 29–17 victory.
 The Texans made the playoffs again in 2012, and Watt recorded six solo tackles, three assisted tackles, two passes defended, and two sacks in two games.
 Watt finished the season 2.5 sacks shy of Michael Strahan's single-season record for sacks, set in 2001.
 Watt was named to the 2013 NFL Pro-Bowl Team on December 26, 2012.
 Watt also was named Texans Team Most Valuable Player, USA Football Fundamentals Team, PFW First-team All-Pro, Pro Football Weekly/PFWA Most Valuable Player, Sporting News Defensive Player of the Year, NFL 101 AFC Defensive Player of the Year, AP First-team All-Pro, and the AP Defensive Player of the Year.
 Watt received 49 out of 50 votes for the Defensive Player of the Year award.
 He is the first Texans player to receive an NFL Player of the Year award.
 Watt was the 17th defensive lineman and only the eighth defensive end to receive the award since 1971.
 Watt made the highest debut on the NFL Top 100 Players of 2013, coming in at number five.